iterative/dvc.org/content/docs/user-guide/managing-external-data.md

 > Note that these are a subset of the remote storage types supported by
 > `dvc remote`.

-In order to specify an external output for a stage file, use the usual `-o` or `-O` options of `dvc run`, but with the external path or URL to the file in question.
-For <abbr>cached</abbr> external outputs (`-o`) you will need to [setup an external cache](/doc/use-cases/shared-development-server#configure-the-external-shared-cache) in the same external/remote file system first.
+In order to specify an external output for a stage file, add them to the stage in `dvc.yaml` normally (for example with the usual `-o` or `-O` options of `dvc run`) but with the external path or URL to the file in question.
+For cached external outputs (`-o`), you will need to
+[setup an external cache](/doc/use-cases/shared-development-server#configure-the-external-shared-cache) in the same external/remote file system first.

+Please note that there is no support for external metrics or plots (`-m`, `-p`, etc. options of `dvc run`).

-> Avoid using the same location of the
+> Avoid using the same [DVC remote](/doc/command-reference/remote) (used for
-> [remote storage](/doc/command-reference/remote) that you have for `dvc push`
-> and `dvc pull` for external outputs or as external cache, because it may cause
+> `dvc push`, `dvc pull`, etc.) for external outputs, because it may cause file
-> file hash overlaps: The hash value of a data file in external storage could
+> hash overlaps: the hash of an external output could collide with a hash
-> collide with the one generated locally for another file.
+> generated locally for another file with different content.

 ## Examples